Two for the Road (film): Plot

-The story begins in 1966 in Romney Marsh, Kent.
-The wealthy and successful architect Mark Wallace and his wife Joanna drive their 1965 Mercedes 230SL past a wedding on the way to Lydd Airport, where they take a British United Air Ferries flight to France.
-Upon arriving in France, they begin a drive to Saint-Tropez to meet with Mark's longtime client, Maurice Dalbret.
-As they make their way to the south of France, the unhappy couple reflect on four previous trips they made along the same route.
-The film jumps between their present and past trips to show how their relationship has broken down over time.
+In 1966, architect Mark Wallace and his wife Joanna take a flight from England to France.
+There, they begin a drive to Saint-Tropez to meet with Mark's longtime client, Maurice Dalbret.
+Meanwhile, they reflect on previous trips they made along the same route.

-The first trip takes place in 1954 when Mark and Joanna catch sight of each other on a ferry from England to Dieppe.
-Mark is a young architect on a photography trip, while Joanna is travelling with her choir to a festival in Menton.
-When the ferry arrives in Dieppe, Mark becomes alarmed thinking he has lost his passport, but Joanna finds it in the top of his backpack.
-On the road to Abbeville, Mark and Joanna cross paths again after the choir's Volkswagen Microbus runs off the road and he stops to help them.
+The first trip takes place in 1954 when Mark and Joanna see each other on a ferry parting from England.
+Mark is on a photography trip, while Joanna is travelling with her choir to a festival in Menton.
+When the ferry arrives in Dieppe, Mark becomes alarmed thinking he lost his passport, but Joanna finds it in his backpack.
+On the road to Abbeville, the choir's van runs off the road and Mark stops to help them.
 Mark travels with the girls to Abbeville, and after everyone but Joanna and him catches chickenpox, the two go on alone together southwards.
-Mark tries repeatedly to ditch Joanna, but she stays with him.
-She finally tells Mark she loves him, and they spend the night together.
-Eventually they arrive at the Mediterranean where they stay in cheap hotels and spend their days at the beach.
+Mark tries to ditch Joanna, but she stays with him.
+She tells Mark she loves him, and they spend the night together.
+Eventually they arrive at the Mediterranean, stay in cheap hotels and spend their days at the beach.
 At the end of their week together, Mark asks Joanna to marry him.

 The second trip is in 1957 when the Wallaces have been married two years.
-On this trip, they travel with a family from Erie, Pennsylvania, in a 1957 Ford Country Squire.
-The family consists of Mark's former girlfriend from the University of Chicago, Cathy Seligman, her husband Howard Maxwell-Manchester, and their daughter Ruthie.
-The relationship between the Wallaces and Maxwell-Manchesters is notably strained, in large part due to Ruthie's disagreeableness.
-After Ruthie says out loud in the car that Cathy called Joanna a "suburban English nobody," Mark and Joanna leave the Maxwell-Manchesters and continue travelling by themselves.
+They travel with an American family.
+The family consists of Mark's former girlfriend from the University of Chicago, Cathy Seligman, her husband Howard Maxwell-Manchester, and their young daughter Ruthie.
+After Ruthie says that Cathy called Joanna a "suburban English nobody," Mark and Joanna leave the Maxwell-Manchesters and continue travelling by themselves.